 The calculation of the internal rate of return is based on historical data and the long-term projections of the Finnish Centre for Pensions from the year 2022 (Statutory pensions in Finland: long-term projections 2022.
-Finnish Centre for Pensions, Reports 05/2022, Summary in English).
+Finnish Centre for Pensions, Reports 03/2023).

-Table 3.9 presents the internal real rate of return on the pension contributions of wage-earners insured in accordance with the Employees Pensions Act and the acts preceding it for cohorts born between 1940 and 2000.
+Table 3.9 presents the internal real rate of return on the pension contributions of wage-earners insured under the Employees Pensions Act and the acts preceding it for cohorts born between 1940 and 2000.
 Almost all statutory earnings-related pensions of private-sector wage-earners are included in the calculation.
 Only the Seafarer's Pensions Act is excluded.